Cuba is GMT – 5 hours.

 - Never exchange money in the street, even if someone assures you they have a better rate than the bank.
 This will always certainly be a scam and you stand to lose much more than you stand to gain.

 There are a number of world class events that take place each year in Cuba, such as the Habanos Cigar Festival, International Ballet Festival of Havana, and International Film Festival of Havana, alongside a number of other events of national importance such as the famous Cuban Carnaval of Santiago.
 To read more about these events visit Havana Events.

-We always advise people not to draw attention to themselves by wearing expensive jewellery; to not carry un-necessary cash or mobiles if you are not going to use them; and to wear rucksacks to the front and carry cameras in bags, rather than have them dangling around your neck, especially in busy areas.
-In hotels it’s adviseable to keep your valuables, passport and money in the safe provided or locked in your suitcase.
-You’ll generally find however, that petty theft is a rare occurance and if you apply simple common sense, you’ll have a problem free holiday.
+We always advise people not to draw attention to themselves by wearing expensive jewelry; to not carry un-necessary cash or mobiles if you are not going to use them; and to wear rucksacks to the front and carry cameras in bags, rather than have them dangling around your neck, especially in busy areas.
+In hotels it’s advisable to keep your valuables, passport and money in the safe provided or locked in your suitcase.
+You’ll generally find however, that petty theft is a rare occurrence and if you apply simple common sense, you’ll have a problem free holiday.

 If, in the unlikely event you are robbed, it is very important to log the complaint immediately with a police station and try to obtain a report for insurance purposes.

 It is very unlikely you will need to use public transport in Cuba as you’ll find you are probably within walking distance from a bar, restaurant or nightclub if your accommodation is in old Havana.
 If not then taxis are readily available, however always ask for the meter to run or you are likely to end up paying more than necessary.
 Public buses are not advisable as these get extremely busy and if you are not sure where you are going can end up taking you out of your way and pick-pocketing is more likely to happen here than it is anywhere else.